sebgrebe/makers-independent-study/week10/readme.md

 ## Benchmark tests for different Java methods

 Folder structure:
-- myAlgorithms: contains all algorithms I have written for this project week
+- myAlgorithms: contains all algorithms I have written for this project week and tests for these.
 - timing: contains the benchmark testing for those methods.
 I've written my own testing method for this.

 ### Array methods